labdao/docs/docs/lab-exchange/_metadata.md

 With these methods, data can be pinned visibly and addressable for everyone.
 Ownership of data can be traced and access to encrypted information can be tied to token ownership.
 Web3 increases the findability and accessibility of data - the "F" and "A" of FAIR.

-To make data more interoperable ("I") and reuseable ("R") its formatting needs to be standardized and it needs to be presented with sufficient metadata to provide relevant context.
+To make data more interoperable ("I") and reusable ("R") its formatting needs to be standardized and it needs to be presented with sufficient metadata to provide relevant context.
 LabDAO is an online community of scientists and engineers that, among many things, adopts and defines standards for data formats and metadata structure.
 This article introduces a proposed simple standard for tokenized scientific data.

 ## Web3 x Bio forms of metadata
 Let's take a look at common metadata formats seen in both web3 and bio.